CUBRID/cubrid/README.md

 # [<img src="https://ftp.cubrid.org/CUBRID_Docs/Brochure/BI_Images/cubrid-logo-tangram-300.png" width="25" height="25"/>](cubrid_logo.png) CUBRID Database Management System

-CUBRID is a DBMS being supported by an active community of open source developers and provides better performance and features necessary for Web services.
+CUBRID is a DBMS supported by an active community of open source developers and provides better performance and features necessary for Web services.

 Below you will see the brief list of sections to guide you to easily get started.